Accessibility issues with publishers' digital materials

 If you need a publisher's homework site or any other non-PCC, non-D2L tool that you use or want to use in your online course, tested for accessibility, please contact Karen Sorensen in Instructional Support.

-Questions to ask publishers before adopting their materials
+Questions to ask before adopting publisher and 3rd party materials

 Ask about the accessibility of their materials: